-29 'Portals' for The Whitney Museum of American Art Museum Store
+*'Portals' made for The Whitney Museum of American Art Store.
+Forest Bess.
+Symbolism.
+Renzo Piano- Architect.

-1- A walk through the Whitney Museum with Lauri, head of product development, during which I pointed out a painting by Forest Bess that I loved.
+1 - A walk through the Whitney Museum with Lauri, head of product development, during which I discovered a painting by Forest Bess that I loved

-2- The experience of the museum building & the architect Renzo Piano's inspiration in designing it
+2 - The experience of being in the new museum building & then learning about architect Renzo Piano's inspiration

-3- Lauri's comment on how she liked the idea that people took a little piece of their experience of the museum home with them.
+3 - Lauri saying to me how she liked the idea that people took a little piece of their experience of the museum home with them

-4- Some XL portals I had just made for the Landscape garden installation at Lawson-Fenning in Los Angeles and the idea of a portal being a window to another time, place or experience.
+4 - The recent XL portals I had just made for the Landscape installation at Lawson-Fenning in Los Angeles and the idea of a portal being a window to another time, place or experience

 PRESS RELEASE- MQuan Studio